Child Care and Development Quality Initiatives

 Infrastructure Grant Program:

 On July 23, 2021, the Legislature enacted the Child Care and Development Infrastructure Grant Program, detailed in Welfare and Institutions Code section 10310, a $350.5 million investment in the child care infrastructure across the State of California that is to be administered in the form of grants by the California Department of Social Services (CDSS).
 The CDSS will administer $200.5 million in grants for minor construction, renovations, and repairs to address health and safety concerns.
 Additionally, the CDSS will administer $150 million in grants for major construction of shovel-ready childcare facilities.
 The CDSS posted two (2) separate Requests for Application (RFAs) and awarded each funding source on a competitive basis.
 Both grant opportunities are now closed.
-For more information, visit Child Care and Development Infrastructure Grant or email us at CCDDFacilities@dss.ca.gov.
+For more information, please visit Child Care and Development Infrastructure Grant or email us at CCDDFacilities@dss.ca.gov.

 Additional Resources